 🍽 How to serve macerated strawberries with cashew cream

-Spoon about a quarter of a cup of cashew cream into each of four dessert glasses or plates, top with sweetened balsamic strawberries and garnish with lemon zest and a mint leaf.
+Spoon about a quarter of a cup of cashew cream into each of four dessert glasses or plates, top with sweetened strawberries and garnish with lemon zest and a mint leaf.

 👍🏼 Helpful tips